Beirut Central District: Beirut Exhibition Center

-Beirut Exhibition Center is the first structure dedicated to contemporary art in Beirut's new waterfront district.
+Beirut Exhibition Center is the first structure dedicated to contemporary art in Beirut's waterfront district.
 It is composed of 1200 square meters of art gallery space, with its exterior shell covered in reflective mirror-like steel.
-Working with the topography, the building sits in a reflective pool of water that further reflects both the building and its surroundings, including a bamboo grove to the north and a sculpture garden to the south.
+Working with the topography, the building sits in a reflective pool of water that further reflects both the building and its surroundings.
 The center is designed by L.E.FT, an architecture and landscape design firm based in New York City.
-L.E.FT described the center saying: "The mirror facades allow the Beirut Exhibition Center to act as a scale reflecting the continuously changing landscape in the waterfront district.
-The city becomes a work of art, an abstract expressionist painting in motion.
-Beirut finally sees itself in the mirror."
-An adjacent landscape garden and an outdoor cafe are annexed to the Beirut Exhibition Center.